urbanopt/urbanopt.github.io/README.md

   - Changing from individual hvac to a district system
   - Creating a new reporting measure to be used by post processing
 - Illustrate modifying a mapper class (for example, to adjust what ECM's you're considering, or to use new measures you've created)
-- Introduce creating a custom post-processor to enhance scenario and feature reports for your custom needs.
+- Introduce creating a custom post-processor to enhance scenario and feature reports for your custom needs

 ## [Mac installation](#table-of-contents)